River Cities Speedway

 Picture

 Grand Forks’ racing facilities received a boost with the construction of a new grandstand in 1937.
-The project was one of several WPA projects that served the local community.
+The project was one of several WPA (Works Progress Administration) projects that served the local community.
 President Franklin D. Roosevelt delivered the dedication speech in person on October 4th 1937 before a crowd estimated at approximately 20,000.
 Amazed at the turnout, Roosevelt drew a huge applause when he remarked that perhaps he should have had the grandstand made even larger.

 Buck Peterson at River Cities Speedway